 Common Name: Pukatea

-Laurelia novae-zealandiae is a Evergreen Tree up to 10.00 metres tall.
+Laurelia novae-zealandiae is an evergreen tree that can grow up to 10.00 metres tall.

 Lowland semi-swamp and gully forests in North and South Islands, south to latitude 46°s[